 That second 90% was not accounted for in estimates.
 The second 90% is not budgeted for.
 When the second 90% shows up, there are some difficult discussions as to whether the project should have been undertaken in the first place.

 Although many developers practice parts of Continuous Delivery, we often find ways of sneaking around that.
-Yes, we deploy our code daily but we use feature flags.1
+Yes, we deploy our code daily but we find ways to delay integration.
+Feature flags are a great tool in many cases, but are often a way of delaying integration.

-Sometimes the second 90% is so long that the project never ships and the company goes under, like Netscape.
+In the worst case, the second 90% is so long that the project never ships and the company goes under like Netscape.

 Because of the second 90%, the project will sometimes get outright canceled.
 The engineers working on the project have been scheduled to roll off onto a higher priority project.
 Them’s the breaks, and the team just spent the last few months building something that never makes it in front of customers.